Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re receiving at least $10,000 CAD, these funds must be reported to the Financial Transactions and Reports Analysis Center of Canada (FINTRAC).
 However, it’s usually your bank that will report these received funds, not you.

-If you’re physically bringing the money into Canada yourself after travelling abroad, you’ll need to declare these funds by filling out Form E311 or a Canada Border Services Agency (CBSA) declaration card.
+If you’re bringing the money into Canada yourself after travelling, you’ll need to declare these funds.
+You can do this by filling out Form E311 or a Canada Border Services Agency (CBSA) declaration card.

-You will also need to report the money you receive to the Canada Revenue Agency (CRA) when you file your taxes if it’s considered some form of income.
+You’ll also need to report the money you receive to the Canada Revenue Agency (CRA) when you file your taxes if it’s considered income.
 In contrast, you won’t need to pay any income tax to the CRA for internationally received funds that are considered a gift.

 What Happens If You Don’t Report The Money You Receive?